At a glance: settled in full vs. paid in full

 But if you’re falling behind on your debts and considering debt settlement, there may be better options that avoid hurting your credit score.

-- Credit counseling: Credit counseling agencies are nonprofit organizations that can help you manage your credit card debt or other debts you have difficulty paying.
-Credit counselors help you create a budget and figure out what you can afford to pay using a debt management plan.
-You’ll pay the credit counseling agency a monthly payment, and the agency distributes your funds to your creditors for an agreed-upon amount.
+- Credit counseling: Credit counseling agencies are nonprofit organizations that help you manage your debt.
+Credit counselors help you create a budget, figure out what you can afford to pay using a debt management plan and determine if you can pay your debts in full without resorting to settlement.
+You’ll make a monthly payment to the credit counseling agency, and the agency distributes the funds to your creditors.

 - Balance transfer cards: If you have multiple credit cards with balances you can’t quite afford, you may be able to transfer those balances to a balance transfer credit card with 0% interest.
 These cards usually offer an introductory 0% interest rate for up to 15 months, which can help you save on interest and pay down your debts faster.